 The Patient Participation Group [PPG] is independent but works in a close and positive partnership with the Rothschild House Surgery [RHS] Group.
 All its members are volunteers and RHS Group patients.
 The PPG speaks for patients, bringing their concerns and experiences forward to influence the way care is delivered.
 One of the GPs, usually Dr. Jon Hykin and a member of the Management Team attend PPG meetings.
 It is not a forum for individual complaints which are resolved by a robust separate process – see the complaints policy.

-It is important that PPG represents all patients, so we have increased our membership significantly this year, but we need more members aged 20 to 45 years with young families to represent this group of patients.
-Most encouragingly a series of presentations by Dr Jon Hykin at Tring School has generated interest in the PPG by Tring School students.
+It is important that the PPG represents all patients of the RHS Group, so we have recruited some members from The New Surgery (TNS) which previously had no PPG.
+However, we need more members aged 20 to 45 years with young families to represent this group of patients.

 We have set up a champion system where individual PPG members speak up for particular groups.
 So far we have been able to represent those with long term conditions, carers, the disabled and vulnerable and those with dementia.

 The PPG also feeds into the wider NHS network in Dacorum and beyond providing patient voices and influencing the way services develop, particularly across borders into Buckinghamshire.
 We also played a part when the practice was inspected in 2017 by the Care Quality Commission (CQC).